Guidance, Resources, Integration and Transformation Committee (GRIT)SWhat is the purpose of the Participatory Governance System?

 What committees form the college’s Participatory Governance System?

-The PGS is made up of two councils and seven standing committees.
+The PGS is made up of two councils and eight standing committees.
 They are:

 - College Council (CC)